-In order to ensure that drainage and potential erosion from the residential building pad is conveyed from the site in a non-erosive manner and erosion is controlled and minimized during construction, the Commission finds it necessary to require the applicant to submit, landscape(including irrigation), drainage and erosion control plans, as required by Special Condition number two (2).
-This condition requires the landscape and erosion control plan be completed by a licensed landscape architect and the drainage control plan by a licensed engineer.
+Thus, the Commission finds that uncontrolled storm water runoff associated with the construction of the proposed project could create significant erosion and site instability.
+In order to ensure that drainage and potential erosion from the residential building pad is conveyed from the site in a non-erosive manner and erosion is controlled and minimized during construction, the Commission finds it necessary to require the applicant to submit a landscape and erosion control plan, as required by special condition number two (2).
+This condition requires the erosion control plan to be completed by a licensed engineer.